Anti-spam techniques: Disposable email addresses

 An email user may sometimes need to give an address to a site without complete assurance that the site owner will not use it for sending spam.
 One way to mitigate the risk is to provide a disposable email address — an address which the user can disable or abandon which forwards email to a real account.
 A number of services provide disposable address forwarding.
 Addresses can be manually disabled, can expire after a given time interval, or can expire after a certain number of messages have been forwarded.

 Disposable email addresses can be used by users to track whether a site owner has disclosed an address, or had a security breach.

 Ham passwords

-Systems that use "ham passwords" ask unrecognised senders to include in their email a password that demonstrates that the email message is a "ham" (not spam) message.
+Systems that use "ham passwords" ask unrecognized senders to include in their email a password that demonstrates that the email message is a "ham" (not spam) message.
 Typically the email address and ham password would be described on a web page, and the ham password would be included in the subject line of an email message (or appended to the "username" part of the email address using the "plus addressing" technique).
 Ham passwords are often combined with filtering systems which let through only those messages that have identified themselves as "ham".

+Avoid sites that share to third-parties

+Certain sites may be inclined to spread email addresses to third parties, in some cases they make a profit from it.
+These third parties then can send spam.
+To best avoid this, a user can look into the privacy policy when using a site for the first time, they will explain here what they can and cannot do with an email address.
+Social media may also grant other companies to use personal information, such as an email address.
+Platforms of this nature typically have a privacy policy.

+Up to date software

+An updated software whether it be OS, browser, or the email service itself will help keep digital assaults at bay.
+Newer versions can better defend against possible routes cyber criminals might try to take advantage of.
+This can also prevent malware that might lead to an email address being spread.